kobsio/kobs/docs/resources/kubernetes-resources.md

 ![Resources YAML](assets/resources-yaml.png)

-Next to the yaml representation, you find a second tab events, which shows all events, which are related to the selected object.
+Next to the yaml representation, you find a second tab "Events", which shows all events, which are related to the selected object.
 The events are retrieved with a field selector and the name of the resource: `fieldSelector=involvedObject.name=<NAME-OF-THE-RESOURCE>`.

 ![Resources Events](assets/resources-events.png)